Selina Tobaccowala: Career

-Selina Tobaccowala attended Stanford University in Stanford, California and graduated with a bachelor's degree in computer science.
-While in college, she and fellow Stanford student Al Leib founded Evite in 1997.
+While in college, Tobaccowala and fellow Stanford student Al Leib founded Evite in 1997.
 She served as vice president of engineering at Evite until 2001, when Evite was acquired by Ticketmaster.
 After managing the transition, she became senior vice president of product at Ticketmaster's Europe division.

 Tobaccowala joined SurveyMonkey in 2009 as vice president of product and engineering, before becoming president and chief technology officer.